Essential “Carry-On” Gear for Travel Vloggers

-I recently travelled to Corfu, Greece with 19lbs (8.6 kg) of video equipment all in one backpack.
+I recently travelled to Corfu, Greece, with 19 lb.
+(8.6 kg) of video equipment all in one backpack.
 Here is what I brought and why I recommend it:

-When you are travelling, you don’t want to bring a huge and bulky tripod with you.
+When you are traveling, you don’t want to bring a huge and bulky tripod with you.
 Manfrotto recently released a brand-new ultra-compact aluminum tripod designed specifically for travel videography.
-And it weighs less than 1lb!
+And it weighs less than 1 pound!